reddhouse/cp-admin/README.md

 # cp-admin

-Adminstrative dev tools for Cooperative Party apps and infrastructure.
+Administrative dev tools for Cooperative Party apps and infrastructure.